A Salford councillor has spoken out against plans to build 1,400 homes on Chat Moss.

 Cllr Nelson says the value of land such as Chat Moss has become more evident to residents in 2020.

-“It means so much to the local people and particularly during lockdown it’s been immensely valuable for local residents.
+“It means so much to the local people and particularly during lockdown it’s been immensely valuable for local residents,” he said.

 “Once it’s built on it will be gone forever, and I think that’s a terrifying prospect when we’ve got grade one agricultural land and only 5% of all agricultural land in the country is that grading.